The Latest Abortion Case at the Supreme Court Is Under-the-Radar Terrifying

 The Biden administration sued Idaho in August 2022 because they said its abortion ban violates a federal law on hospitals' obligation to patients.
 Idaho is fighting the case and doubling down on the idea that women and pregnant people have to be on the brink of death before they can have an abortion in the state.
 The Supreme Court let the Idaho law take effect in January, which is not a good sign.

-Arguments in United States v.
-Idaho are on Wednesday, April 24, at 1o am.
+Arguments in Moyle v.
+United States are on Wednesday, April 24, at 10 am.
 Here's a primer on what's going on, and the stakes of the case.

 The law in question and who opposes it